-The company has internal financial control and risk mitigation system which isconstantly assessed and strengthened.
-The company also conducts an internal audit fromtime to time.
+The Company has internal financial control and risk mitigation system which isconstantly assessed and strengthened.
+The Company also conducts internal audit from timeto time.
 The Audit Committee actively reviews the internal audit report adequacy andeffectiveness of the internal financial control and suggests the improvements for thesame.

 17. DIRECTORS AND KEY MANAGERIAL PERSONNEL AND COMPOSITION OF BOARD

 During the financial year ended 31st March 2021 Mr Haseeb A Drabu (DIN: 00489888) wasappointed as an Independent Director of the Company on 13th November 2020.
 Other than MrDrabu's appointment as an Independent Director there was no other change in thecomposition of the Board for the financial year ended 31st March 2021.
 There was nochange in the composition of any Committee of Board during the financial year ended 31stMarch 2021.
 Further there was no change in the Key Managerial Personnel during thefinancial year ended 31st March 2021.
 In accordance with the provisions of Section 152 ofthe Companies Act 2013 and the Company's Articles of Association Ms Deepta Rangarajan(DIN: 00404072) Whole Time Director retires by rotation at the forthcoming twenty-firstAnnual General Meeting and being eligible has offered herself for re-appointment.